 All projects will be assessed by DRNSW to ensure that the applicant and the project meet the eligibility requirements outlined in this Guideline.
-Applications that do not meet the criteria set out below will not be assessed through step 2:
+Applications that do not meet the criteria set out below will not be assessed through steps 2 or 3:

-- Applicant Council is an eligible Council. - Project is in one or more of the 15 eligible LGAs. - Project will address one or more of the six key focus areas. - If relevant, the Council has provided suitable evidence confirming funding co-contributions(s). - Applicant has completed the application form (including relevant business case for the project).
+- Applicant is an eligible organisation. - Applicant has provided an ACN and/or Incorporation number and/or Indigenous Incorporation Number, if applicable or other evidence as to its status as a legal entity. - Project is in one or more of the 15 eligible LGAs. - Project will address one or more of the six key focus areas.

+- If relevant, the applicant has provided suitable evidence confirming any funding co-contributions(s). - Applicant has completed the application form (including relevant business case for the project).